sekka1/managedkube.com/_posts/2019-02-23-imagepullbackoff.md

 # Introduction: troubleshooting the Kubernetes error, imagepullbackoff

 I am writing a series of blog posts about troubleshooting Kubernetes.
 One of the reasons why Kubernetes is so complex is because troubleshooting what went wrong requires many levels of information gathering.
-It's like trying to find the end of one string in a tangled ball of strings.
+It's like trying to find the other end of a string in a tangled ball of strings.
 In this post, I am going to walk you through troubleshooting the state, imagepullbackoff.

 You got your deployment, statefulset, or somehow turned on a pod on the Kubernetes cluster and it is in a `imagepullbackoff` state.
 What can you do now and how do you troubleshoot